 Sugar Hill real estate is some of the most expensive in Georgia, although Sugar Hill house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sugar Hill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Sugar Hill isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sugar Hill are a mix of both white- and blue-collar jobs.
 Overall, Sugar Hill is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Sugar Hill who work in management occupations (12.90%), sales jobs (12.73%), and office and administrative support (11.99%).

 Also of interest is that Sugar Hill has more people living here who work in computers and math than 95% of the places in the US.

-Sugar Hill is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Sugar Hill is a great place for families with children to consider.
+First of all, many other families with children live here, making Sugar Hill a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Sugar Hill has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Sugar Hill’s overall crime rate is lower than average for the country.

-The education level of Sugar Hill citizens is very high relative to the national average among all cities (21.84%): 36.31% of adults in Sugar Hill have a bachelor's degree or even advanced degree.
+The citizens of Sugar Hill are very well educated compared to the average community in the nation: 36.31% of adults in Sugar Hill have a bachelor's degree or even advanced degree.